awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

     --desired-count 1
 ```

-After you have enabled ECS Exec for a task, you can run the following command to confirm the task is ready to be used\.
+After you turn on ECS Exec for a task, you can run the following command to confirm the task is ready to be used\.
 If the `lastStatus` property of the `ExecuteCommandAgent` is listed as `RUNNING` and the `enableExecuteCommand` property is set to `true`, then your task is ready\.

 ```
 aws ecs describe-tasks \